China–Ecuador relations: 20th century

+21st century

+While many Ecuadorian executives visited China, no Chinese leader reciprocated until CCP general secretary Xi Jinping visited Ecuador in 2016.

+In 2024, Ecuador reinstated a visa requirement for Chinese visitors due to an increase in irregular migratory flows.

 Loan agreements

 China's oil consumption doubled between 2000 and 2010, and is likely to surpass the United States by 2019.
 China has been searching outside its national borders to find a solution for its rising energy needs; currently more than half of its oil consumption comes from imports.
 China already controls growing volumes of oil from Venezuela, where it has negotiated at least $43 billion in loans; from Russia, where the amount may exceed $55 billion; and Brazil, with at least $10 billion.
 In Angola, the deals total around $13 billion.

-Shortly after taking office in 2007, President Rafael Correa declared a large chunk of Ecuador's $3.2 billion in foreign debt “illegitimate” and “odious,” and the country defaulted the next year.
-With Ecuador considered a pariah in credit markets and struggling keep its economy solvent, PetroChina, the Chinese oil and gas company and the listed arm of state-owned China National Petroleum Corporation (CNPC), offered a lifeline in July 2009, lending $1 billion to the Correa administration.
-The “pre-finance” deal was to be repaid over 2 years and carried a 7.25 percent interest rate.
+Shortly after taking office in 2007, President Rafael Correa declared a large chunk of Ecuador's $3.2 billion in foreign debt "illegitimate" and "odious," and the country defaulted the next year.
+With Ecuador considered a pariah in credit markets and struggling to keep its economy solvent, PetroChina, the Chinese oil and gas company and the listed arm of state-owned China National Petroleum Corporation (CNPC), offered a lifeline in July 2009, lending $1 billion to the Correa administration.
+The "pre-finance" deal was to be repaid over 2 years and carried a 7.25 percent interest rate.
 Part of the loan agreement stipulated that PetroEcuador, Ecuador's state oil company, sell Amazonian crude to PetroChina.
 Ecuador committed 96,000 barrels per day to Chinese firms.

 Since 2008 Ecuador has borrowed over $11 billion from China, many used for infrastructure, oil, mining and energy projects.
 In 2010, the China Export-Import Bank provided a loan of $1.7 billion to the Ecuadorian government for the Coca-Codo Sinclair hydroelectric dam and $570 million for the Sopladora hydroelectric dam, and the Chinese Development Bank loaned PetroEcuador $1 billion.
 In 2011, PetroChina paid a $1 billion down payment on oil to PetroEcuador.
 The Chinese Development Bank gave an additional $2 billion loan to the Ecuadorian government, 70% of which was designated for the Ecuadorian government's discretion and 30% of which was for oil.
 Many of the loans that have followed have been in the $1–2 billion range, with interest rates of between 6% and 8%, and demand payment in barrels of crude oil through 2024.